CERTIFICATION AND STANDARDS

-In the past eight years there has been a substantial increase in the evidence about the impacts on voluntary standard systems (VSS), although research continues to face significant challenges.
-It is difficult to find quality comparison groups, establish a precertification situation, include adequate sample sizes, and isolate the impacts of certification from other variables.
+In the past decade, there has been a substantial increase in available evidence about the impacts on voluntary standard systems (VSS), although research continues to face significant challenges.
+It is difficult to find quality comparison groups, establish a precertification baseline, include adequate sample sizes, and isolate the impacts of certification from other variables.
 Despite these and other limitations, there is emerging evidence on the conservation outcomes associated with VSS.

 What do we know about conservation outcomes associated with voluntary standard systems?